UTK7994/learning-notes/books/designing-data-intensive-applications.md

 _Massively parallel processing_ (MPP) relational database products are much more sophisticated in the types of queries they support.

 ## Transactions

+## start of summary utkarsh

+Why transactions?
+In a schedule(parallel transactions), everything goes good until 2 or more transactions acquiring lock on same data with 2 or more as write operations.
+The actual problem is the interaction of 1 transaction with other making it read a value which is no commited till now (`Dirty read`).
+For this we need certain techniques or protocols to make schedules conflict-serializable.
+Techniques are as follows :

+1. Time Stamp protocol
+2. 2Phase Locking (Basic, conservative, rigrous and strict)
+3. Graph based protocol (Tree Based protocol)
+4. Multi version concurrency control
+5. Validation concurrency control

+In summary down below we have dicussed 2PL and graph based.

+In 2PL we have 4 ways, which tackle each problem separately out of which we have deadlock (tacked by conversative) , irrecovorability and cascadelessness (tackled by rigrous) and efficiency of improvement made over rigrous (by unlocking the read locks and not waiting for them to commit) by strict.

+`utkarsh Summary of deadlocks`

+Deadlocks happen when these 4 conditions become true :

+1. Mutual Exclusion : Only 1 is allowed to access at a time.
+2. Hold and wait : If we wait to acquire next resource while holding other resources
+3. No Premption : If a process does not snatch the resources holded by other process , deadlock may occur.
+4. Circular wait : If a process wait in circlar fashion for resources.

+How to Tackle deadlock ?

+1. Prevention : do not let it happen and ways are as follows:

+1.1 Nullify hold and wait property by making transaction acquire all the locks at the start of transactions, same as in conservative 2PL.
+Which is in-efficeint as we are locking all the resources at start.

+1.2 Nullify circular wait option by defining the number to resources and acquiring locks in the increasing order of those numbers.
+Hence for all transaction A will be acquired before B. same as in TreeBasedProtocol, but this is impractical to predict which item will be used during transaction execution.

+2. Detection and recovery : detect and resolve

+`Deadlock Detection`
+2.1 Single Instance of resources : Directed Acuclic graph is used to detect the dealock if the cycle exits then there is deadlock.
+2.2 Multiple instance of resources : Bankers algo is used.

+`Recovery Techniques`

+2.1 Killing the proces
+2.2 Resource Preemption

+## end of summary utkarsh

 Implementing fault-tolerant mechanisms is a lot of work.